 More New Zealanders than ever were on the wrong end of phishing, fraud, ransomware and malware incidents in the three months to September.

-Cert, Computer Emergency Response Team, says 2610 incidents were reported in the quarter.
+Cert, the Computer Emergency Response Team, says 2610 incidents were reported in the quarter.
 That’s up 33 percent on the previous quarter and close to double the level of the same time a year earlier.

 The cost of crime is rising even faster than the number of incidents.
 Cert says people reported crimes worth $6.4 million in the quarter.
 Again that’s almost double the same period a year earlier.